How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Room brightness optimization

-- Light direction consistency
+- Light direction consistency.

-Cloning and Retouching
+2.4.
+Cloning and retouching

 Professional retouching enhances property presentation while maintaining photography integrity.
 This technique requires precise attention to detail and understanding of what elements can be ethically removed or modified.
 Editors focus on temporary imperfections that distract from the property's core features.